ryanprince/CIS-194/README.md

-# CIS 194: Introduction to Haskell (UPenn, Spring 2013)
+# Following online notes from CIS 194: Introduction to Haskell (UPenn, Spring 2013)

 This repository is where I'm going through the course materials that were published in 2013 to: <https://www.cis.upenn.edu/~cis194/spring13/lectures.html>.